BBC America

-BBC America is an American basic cable network owned by AMC Networks.
+BBC America is an American basic cable network owned by AMC Global Media.
 The channel primarily airs sci-fi and action series and films, as well as selected programs from the BBC (such as its nature documentary series).

 Unlike the BBC's domestic channels in the United Kingdom, BBC America does not receive funding from the British license fee (which is the principal funding for the BBC's channels within the United Kingdom), as the BBC cannot fund any of its channels that are available outside the United Kingdom.
 Consequently, BBC America operates as a commercial-supported channel and accepts traditional advertising.
 It is also funded by television subscription fees.

 As of November 2023, BBC America is available to approximately 60,000,000 pay television households in the United States-down from its 2017 peak of 82,000,000 households.
 In 2024, AMC Networks purchased BBC Studios' remaining stake in the channel.
 AMC Networks continues to license the BBC name and branding from BBC Studios as well as some of the content that airs on the channel.